enri1196/ssl-rs/README.md

 openssl-rs.
 My goal is to learn and make better use of the latest apis from openssl while trying to make them more user friendly with Rust.

-Compatibility with RustCrypto Traits: Signature, Digest
+Compatibility with RustCrypto Traits: Signature, Async-Signature, Digest